locde0/jageronky-test-task/README.md

 DB_PASSWORD=postgres
 ```

-Inside Docker Compose, the backend usually connects to the database service by container name, for example `db`.
+Inside Docker Compose, the backend usually connects to the database service by container name.

 If the backend is run outside Docker, `DB_HOST=localhost` is typically used.